 For receivables / payables with a remaining life of less than one year, the notional amount is deemed to reflect the fair value.

 Derivative instruments

-The fair value of these derivatives is determined using a valuation model that incorporates such factors as metal prices, metal price volatility, risk-free interest rate and expiry date.
+The fair value of these derivatives is determined using a valuation model that incorporates such factors as metal prices, metal price volatility, common share prices, common share price volatility, risk-free interest rate and expiry date.